FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

     }
 ```

-`initialize` contains nothing inside of it as there are no actions to be done when the command is called.
+`initialize()` contains nothing inside of it as there are no actions to be done immediately after the command is called.

-In the `execute` function, `setArmSpeed()` is called with `speedSupplier.getAsDouble()` passed in.
-The `getAsDouble()` function essentially converts the DoubleSupplier object to a double.
+In the `execute()` function, `setArmSpeed()` is called with `speedSupplier.getAsDouble()` as a parameter.
+The `getAsDouble()` function essentially converts `speedSupplier` to a double.
 When this function is called, the `speed` variable in the subsystem file will be set to the value of the double inside of speedSupplier.

 ### IsFinished and End